-The phrase, “brand storytelling,” gets thrown around quite a bit these days, and quite frankly, we’re fatigued with this phrase.
-In most cases, this phrase catches attention, but it’s not uncommon to fail to understand the principles of the story.
-And furthermore applying it to a brand.
-Everyone is looking for that unique connection between potential consumers and brands through this overarching idea of storytelling.
+In most cases, this phrase catches attention, but it’s not uncommon to fail to understand the principles of how it truly applies to the structure of your marketing.
+And furthermore, applying it to a brand.
+Everyone is looking for that unique connection between potential consumers and brands, but how do you make this fit for you?

-But, it’s not as easy as, “buy this to solve your problem.”
-As people become more and more saturated with options, the brands are everywhere, but there are not as many stories being told.
+But it’s not as easy as “buy this to solve your problem.”
+As people become increasingly saturated with options, brands are everywhere, but not as many stories are being told.

 Because of that, many brands are getting lost in the noise.